MAYHEM-Lab/UCSBFaaS-Wrappers/lambda-python/mr/README.md

    $ export serverless_mapreduce_role=arn:aws:iam::MY-ACCOUNT-ID:role/ROLENAME

 5. The app consists of 4 lambda functions: driver, mapper, reducer, and reducerCoordinator.
 The driver starts the process and invokes mappers in parallel either asynchronously (Event) or synchronously (RequestResponse) -- (see settings for this are below).
 Mappers get their data from the input data bucket ("bucket" argument) from the big data benchmark suite.
-It processes data that have the prefix ("prefix" argument) specified and generates files in MY-BUCKET-NAME ("jobBucket" argument) under task/mapper/.
-Generation of these files triggers (job_id/task prefix for a given job_id) the reducerCoordinator which spawns the reducers once the mappers are done ("Mappers Done so far" message in logs equals max mappers).
+It processes data that have the prefix ("prefix" argument) specified and generates files in MY-BUCKET-NAME ("jobBucket" argument) under JOBID/task/mapper/.
+Generation of these files triggers the reducerCoordinator which spawns the reducers once the mappers are done ("Mappers Done so far" message in logs equals max mappers).
 The reducerCoordinator reports "Job done!!!
 Check the result file" when everything has completed.

-The reducers process the mapper data in parallel and asychronously, and write their results to the bucket under tasks/reducer/.
+The reducers process the mapper data in parallel and asychronously, and write their results to the bucket under JOBID/tasks/reducer/.
 The overall app computes how many entries are made for each unique IP address prefix.

 Use the "dryrun":"yes" key/value pair as an argument to only run the driver and see how many mappers (and then reducers) will be spawned.

 lambdaMemory for mapper and reducer functions must be 1536.

 The lambda timeout (300s) for the driver may be exceeded when run in synchronous mode.
 In this case, the total timings will not be report but most likely all mappers will be spawned.
-To see the timings, you can run the driver locally via ```python driver.py MY-BUCKET-NAME JOBID --wait4reducers``` replacing MY-BUCKET-NAME and JOBID (with the job prefix in the reducerCoordinator entry in the configuration below, up to /task, e.g. job1000).
+To see the timings, you can run the driver locally via ```python driver.py MY-BUCKET-NAME JOBID --wait4reducers``` replacing MY-BUCKET-NAME and JOBID.

-Mapper and reducer "name" entries in the configuration below must not change (if you do change them, then update driver.py FunctionName and reducer_lambda_name variables).

 Upload the functions to Lambda using the following.
 ```